radiant-rstats/docs/multivariate/app/conjoint.md

 > Analyze responses from a conjoint survey

 To setup a conjoint study from scratch we need to determine the attributes and attributes levels that should be included.
 Once that has been done we would typically need to generate a fractional factorial design of conjoint profiles.
-This is a subset of all possible profiles that could be generated for the set of attributes and levels that were selected (see <a href="/docs/design/doe.html" target="_blank">_Design > DOE > Design of Experiments_</a>).
+This is a subset of all possible profiles that could be generated for the set of attributes and levels that were selected (see <a href="https://radiant-rstats.github.io/docs/design/doe.html" target="_blank">_Design > DOE > Design of Experiments_</a>).

 Once data is available from respondents their evaluations are analyzed to determine Part Worths (PW) and Importance Weights (IW).

+To estimate a model select respondents ratings (or rankings) as the `Profile evaluations` and select the profile `Attributes`.
+Press the `Estimate` button or `CTRL-enter` (`CMD-enter` on mac) to generate results.

 ### Example: Carpet cleaner

-A respondent was presented with 18 product profiles for a carpet cleaning product described on five attributes in a conjoint study (dataset: carpet.rda is part of the example datasets).
-The attributes are:
+A respondent was presented with 18 product profiles for a carpet cleaning product described on five attributes in a conjoint study.
+To access the `carpet` dataset go to _Data > Manage_, select `Examples` from the `Load data of type` dropdown, and press the `Load examples` button.
+Then select the `carpet` dataset.

 - design = Package Design (A, B, C)
 - brand = Brand Name (K2R, Glory, Bissell)